-Marketing mobile apps accounts for a significant proportion of total app development budgets, with many companies reportedly spending between 31 and 50% of their budget on marketing.
+Marketing mobile apps accounts for a significant proportion of total app development budgets, with many companies reportedly spending between 31 and 50% of their budget on marketing, according to The Manifest.
 That is understandable, given the crowded competitive nature of mobile app marketplaces.
 A lot of companies, however, only get to the marketing once the app is in the final stages of development.

 That said, it is possible to create a pre-launch marketing plan based on the data generated from the validation research conducted at the beginning of the development process.

 Competitive and potential user data obtained during the validation process can serve as a reliable foundation for creating a pre-launch marketing plan that can be sustained and evolved through the actual launch.
 Reach out to potential users and influencers on social media.
 Create and promote a pre-launch website that highlights the brand and the app.
 Incentivize visitors to share email addresses to notify them about the launch.

 In conclusion, Android app development is not just about creating beautiful apps – it is about creating functional and pleasing apps that users enjoy engaging with and that will bring value to the business.
 The route to that specific outcome is to start with the right development team, then focus on usability, UI and UX.

 It’s also important to choose the right development tools and methodologies, emphasize quality and security, and have a detailed pre-launch marketing plan in place.